 Jennifer Olsen, DrPH

-Jennifer Olsen is the recently named Executive Director of the Rosalynn Carter Institute for Caregiving at Georgia Southwestern State University (GSW).
-In this role, she leads the organization’s evidence-driven approach to supporting caregivers through advocacy, education, research, and service.
-For Jennifer, this role blends her public health skillset with a more personal passion, as she has watched family members serve in the challenging role of caregiver.
+Jennifer Olsen is the Executive Director of the Rosalynn Carter Institute for Caregiving, housed at Georgia Southwestern State University (GSW).
+In this role, she leads the organization’s evidence-driven approach to support caregivers through advocacy, education, research, and service.
+This role blends Jennifer’s public health skillset with a more personal passion, inspired as she has watched family members serve in the challenging role of caregiver.
 Before joining the RCI team, Jennifer managed the Ending Pandemics in Our Lifetimeinitiative at the Skoll Global Threats Fund – a foundation started by Jeff Skoll, the first president of eBay.

-Jennifer holds a B.A. in Biomathematics from Rutgers University, a M.P.H. in Epidemiology from The George Washington University, and a D.Ph. from the University of North Carolina.
-Her dissertation research focused on utilizing non-traditional information sources (like social media) to inform public health action.
-Jennifer is a 2018 TEDMED Research Scholar, and is involved in identifying and validating cutting edge presentations across health and medical fields for the TEDMED stage.
-She also currently serves on the advisory board for Business on Network – a technology start-up in Thailand, and was previously on the National Academy of Medicine Microbial Threats to Health Forum (2015-2017).
+Jennifer holds a B.A. in Biomathematics from Rutgers University, an M.P.H. in Epidemiology from The George Washington University, and a D.Ph. from the University of North Carolina.
+Her dissertation research focused on utilizing non-traditional information sources such as social media to inform public health action.
+Jennifer was a 2018 TEDMED Research Scholar, where she identified and validated cutting edge presentations across health and medical fields for the TEDMED stage.
+She also currently serves on the advisory board for Business on Network – a technology start-up in Thailand and was previously on the National Academy of Medicine’s Forum on Microbial Threats.